 The area was closely connected to both Kumutoto and Pipitea Pā.
 Kumutoto Pā was located near the Terrace and along Kumutoto Stream, which flowed down Woodward Street having flowed from the Pukehinau Ridge.
-The Pukehinau Ridge (Hill of Hinau trees) runs to the West of Kelburn campus of Victoria University towards the Botanical Gardens.
+The Pukehinau Ridge (Hill of Hinau trees) runs to the west of the Kelburn campus of Victoria University towards Wellington Botanic Garden.
 Pipitea Pā was located along what became Thorndon Quay and across Thorndon Flat, known by Māori as Haukawakawa.
-The Pipitea Stream runs through the Botanic Garden and thence through where Pipitea Pā (now Wellington Girls College) was located to discharge at Pipitea Point in the harbour, Te Whanganui a Tara.
+The Pipitea Stream runs through the Botanic Garden and thence through where Pipitea Pā (now Wellington Girls College) was located to discharge at Pipitea Point in the harbour.
+Te Whanganui a Tara.

-The land that was set aside as cemetery in the 1840 plan of Wellington (now the Bolton Street Memorial ParkCemetery) was probably already used by Māori from both Pā for burials and for the earlier traditional processes for dealing with the dead.
-The following story was constructed from historical records.
+The land that was set aside as cemetery in the 1840 plan of Wellington (now the Bolton Street Cemetery) was probably already used by Māori from both pā for burials and for the earlier traditional processes for dealing with the dead.
+The following story was constructed from historical records50.